NanoMetaML/template/README.md

 Trainers control the training of the model.
 In these modules, you define checkpointing, logging, and running the experiment.

-All three of these components are loaded using modules.
+All three of these components are loaded using nanomodules.

 ## NanoModules